gardir/Devilry_sort/readme.md

 #	Devilry Sort

 ##	About
-Program goes through all folders downloaded from Devilry, moves the last delivery up to user_root directory, which is also renamed to user_id only.
+Program goes through all folders downloaded from Devilry, moves the last delivery up to user_root directory, which is also renamed to user_id only (unless specified not to).
 Rest of deliveries is either stored in a new folder 'older' or removed based upon options parameters.
-Run with [-l]og to create a log of what is done is recommended.
+Running with [-l]og to create a log file of what happens is recommended.

 ##	Usage

 ```
-Usage: python sort_deliveries.py [options] [path]
+Usage: python sort_deliveries.py [options] path
 Options: -b -h -l -d -v -D -z [zipfile]
         -b -- bare move, no rename of user folder
         -h -- shows this menu